Why British Hunters Overheat: Layering Mistakes Most People Don’t Realise They Make

 British hunters often swing between cold at the start of a session and uncomfortably warm within minutes, especially on hillsides where the ambient temperature shifts with altitude.
 Add sunshine breaking through clouds, a rise in pace, or a quick climb out of a gully, and the temperature can skyrocket.

-When the temperature rises too far, the body attempts to cool itself through sweat glands.
+When the temperature rises too much, the body attempts to cool itself through sweat glands.
 That’s perfectly normal until sweat becomes trapped by poorly chosen layers.
 Then you’re not cooling; you’re soaking.
 And soaking under insulated layers doesn’t just feel unpleasant.
 It risks dangerous drops in body temperature later, once you slow down.

 Body Heat: Why British Hunters Retain Too Much Warmth?